 Prior to serving as EMU’s director of institutional research and effectiveness, BJ earned master’s and doctoral degrees in Assessment, Measurement, and Statistics at James Madison University.
-From 1993 to 2001, she served as assistant director of institutional research at St. Mary’s College of Maryland – a small, public liberal arts college located on the site of Maryland’s first capitol.
+From 1993 to 2001, she served as assistant director of institutional research at St. Mary’s College of Maryland – a small, public liberal arts college located on the site of Maryland’s first capital.
 BJ earned a bachelor’s degree in economics from Virginia Tech and is still a Hokie fan.

 Patience graduated from EMU in April 2002.
 She worked briefly for First Financial Bank (now Willow Financial Bank) in Pennsylvania before returning to EMU later the same year, where she took a job with the alumni and parent relations office through April 2011.
 She is currently assistant director of Institutional Research and Effectiveness.